tanguybernard/computer-science-knowledge/cloud/AWS_Cloud_Practitioner_Essentials/Security_And_Monitoring.md

 __Performance__: Checks for EBS volumes whose performance might've been affected by the throughput capability of the EC2 instance that it's attached to.

 __Security Example__: I have weak password policies for IAM users, multi-factor authentication is not turned on for the root user, and there are security groups allowing public access to EC2 instances.

+## Waf, Shield, GuardDuty

+**Shield** is DDoS protection and also located "at the edge".

+**AWS WAF** is a web application firewall which is able to be configured in front of your web application where it will monitor http requests and prevent any halmful ones.
+This is only for web traffic.

+**Amazon GuardDuty** ("neighbourhood watch") is an active intruder detection system which constantly monitors suspected configuration changes and anomalies in your AWS account and notifies relevant parties for further actions.

+GuardDuty is like an antivirus for the whole AWS account while WAF is a specialized firewall for web traffic for a configured web application.

+GuardDuty is intelligent threat detection.
+That means without much configuration, it reads your CloudTrail, Config and VPC FlowLogs and notifies if something unexpected happened.
+That is usually for infrastructure.

+**Amazon Inspector** ("building inspector") is more for applications.
+It's an automated security assessment service that helps improve the security and compliance of applications.